July 9, 2025, 10:45 am | Read time: 11 minutes

 An Unexpected Lesson

 Here, on the border with Montenegro, the horizon seems limitless.
 The peaks of countless barren karst mountains rise into the bright blue sky, accented only by a few clouds.
 Our cameras are already clicking wildly to capture these first impressions of the Sutjeska National Park.
-The landscape, covered in dense coniferous forest at lower elevations, feels like Europe’s last wilderness—if it weren’t for the numerous cars in the hopelessly overcrowded hiking parking lot.
+The landscape, covered in dense coniferous forest at lower elevations, feels like Europe’s last wilderness—if not for the numerous cars in the hopelessly overcrowded hiking parking lot.
 The Sutjeska is no longer the insider tip it might have been a few years ago.
-Nevertheless, the nature is so vast that we begin our adventure without encountering other hikers.
+Still, the nature is so vast that we begin our adventure without encountering other hikers.

 Spectacle Over Safety

 Unfortunately, my fellow travelers knew even less.
-They claimed to have read on the agency’s website that sneakers would be perfectly adequate for the climb.
+They claimed to have read on the agency’s website that sneakers would be sufficient for the climb.
 A claim I couldn’t verify afterward.
-It was noted, albeit in fine print, that sturdy footwear was essential.
+It was noted, albeit in small print, that sturdy footwear was essential.
 So, besides the guide, I was the only participant with proper hiking boots.
 For the first time, I felt a queasy sensation in my stomach, which was heightened by the fact that Marko would be leading us to Maglić alone that day.

 Also interesting: The best tips for tours in the Bavarian Forest National Park